Ensure Giotto Suite is installed

 Features to use

 Which features to include when calculating these dimension reductions has a large effect on the information extracted.
-Highly variable features will focus on variation from features with the largest expression variation.
-Spatially variable features will focus on features with spatially organized expression.
+Only using highly variable features will focus on variation from features with the largest expression variation, maximizing expression-based separation of clusters.
+Spatially variable features will focus on features with spatially organized expression, resulting in clusters that better map to spatial organization.
 However, when there are not many features (only hundreds of features), it is a better idea to include all features than to use a subset.

 Centering and Scaling